Dec 3, 2019 | Hotel Management | Reading Time: 6 minutes

 Earning points require time and travelers have no time to waste.
 Besides time, the strategy behind earning points demands a big investment from the hotel.
 That’s the reason why mostly big hotels or hotel chains have financial support for this kind of strategy.

 Still, hotels started to invest in loyalty programs to evoke an urgent feeling in the guest, like instant rewards.
 Additionally to the rewards, hotels also offered special rates only to members.
 The idea of having a closed group with special benefits creates a sense of exclusivity that every consumer values.

 Another benefit of this strategy is that your hotel will have in hands an email list acquired through the subscription of these members.
-In other words, the door is open for a personalized service.
+In other words, the door is open for personalized service.